jladdjr/stack/docs/k3s.md

 ### Networking Requirements

-Per the list of [K3s requirements](https://docs.k3s.io/installation/requirements?os=debian#networking),
-it seems like port `6443` may be the only inbound port that must be open both for servers and agents.
+The following steps reflect the [K3s networking requirements](https://docs.k3s.io/installation/requirements?os=debian#networking).

-Perform the steps in this section as `root`.
+Perform the steps in this section as `root` on both the server and agent nodes.

 Install `iptables` with: